About Us

 What we do

-PBCC gave communities the tools and confidence to take control of capital systems — not just as beneficiaries, but as designers, owners, and governors.
+Community Capital & Wealth Building gave communities the tools and confidence to take control of capital systems — not just as beneficiaries, but as designers, owners, and governors.
 Local people gained unprecedented opportunities to finance, co-own, and manage land, housing, businesses, and infrastructure.
 Community shareholders invested in affordable housing, renewable energy, local food systems, circular economies, nature repair, care services, and business development.

 This transformation didn’t just unlock new capital — it changed mindsets.
 Communities began to see themselves as investors and stewards of their own future.
 Traditional funders and institutional investors came to the table as partners, co-investing with communities and shifting from short-term programs to systemic, long-term solutions.

 Today, Australia is seen as a global leader in community-led development and place-based investing.
-The PBCC model continues to inspire new generations of community leaders, funders, and policy-makers — proving that when local people are trusted with the tools, resources, and authority to act, they create a future where prosperity, equity, and regeneration go hand in hand.
+The Community Capital model continues to inspire new generations of community leaders, funders, and policy-makers — proving that when local people are trusted with the tools, resources, and authority to act, they create a future where prosperity, equity, and regeneration go hand in hand.